litebird/litebird_sim/docs/source/timeordered.rst

 ---------------------------

-The class :class:`.Simulation` provides two simple functions that fill with sky signal and nosie all the observations of a given simulation.
+The class :class:`.Simulation` provides two simple functions that fill with sky signal and noise all the observations of a given simulation.
 The function :func:`.Simulation.fill_tods` takes a map and scans it, while the function :func:`.Simulation.add_noise` adds noise to the timelines.
 Thanks to these functions the generation of a simulation becomes quite